0xProject/0x-monorepo/contracts/staking/spec/spec.md

 ### 5.1 Staking Pools

 Staking pools can be created to leverage the weight of other stakers.
 A pool has a single operator and any number of members, who delegate their ZRX to the pool.
 Any staker can create a pool, although at present it is only beneficial for market makers to create staking pools.
-This is discussed more in Section 6.
+This is discussed more in Section 6, along with details on creating a staking pool.

 |Term|Definition  |
 |--|--|